subquery/documentation/docs/academy/herocourse/module3.md

 ```

-We can also query for all the transfers:
+You can also query for all the transfers:

 ```